-Jane Fink, executive director of Birds of Prey Northwest, is the Sandpoint osprey cam’s consulting biologist.
-Based in St. Maries and established in 1993, Birds of Prey Northwest promotes stewardship and conservation of raptors through educational programs with live birds of prey.
-The group provides medical treatment and rehabilitation to injured birds of prey with the ultimate goal of returning them to the wild.
-Jane will provide commentary on the daily blog for the osprey cam — or answer your own questions, in the blog below.
+Janie Fink Veltkamp, executive director of Birds of Prey Northwest, is the Sandpoint osprey cam’s consulting biologist.
+Based in St. Maries, Idaho, and established in 1993, BOPNW promotes raptor conservation through educational programs with live birds of prey.
+The group provides medical treatment and rehabilitation to injured birds of prey with the goal of returning them to the wild.
+Janie provides commentary on our blog for the osprey cam — or answer your questions, in the blog below.

 How is a nest cam like this helpful to conservation and education efforts?

 The camera will help viewers understand all the complexities of nest building, breeding, and raising young ospreys.
 Mated for life, these raptors will need to cooperate to hatch their young, feed them as they grow, and protect them from the elements until they leave the nest.
 Fish eating birds of prey such as the osprey serve as bioindicators, barometers to the ecology around them.
 Conservation of their habitat helps humans too.
 This is an opportunity to view into the life of an osprey family that promises to delight!